 3. Go for a Minimalist Approach for Your Landing Page

 The average web browser has a very short attention span of only four seconds going over your landing page before deciding whether to move on or just leave.
 In this short span of time, how can you grab their attention and keep them hooked?

 Remember, some of your website visitors are very busy people thinking about a couple of other things while browsing your site.
 Some are a very distracted bunch- easily losing their focus when their phone rings, or when their boss suddenly chats them up.
 It is therefore important that your landing page is simple yet engaging, having only one call-to-action button that would allow your potential customers to proceed to the sales cycle without any distractions.

 Some of your visitors may just be browsing through, still unsure of what they want to get from your site.
 It could also be that they already know what they want but are undecided of what particular design they want to get.
 For instance, a potential customer might be looking for bags, but still don’t know yet whether to get a red one or a blue one.
 With auto-suggest, you can help them decide and proceed to buy by giving them an array of related products to choose from based on their keyword.

 Finally, your potential customer is about to make the purchase.
 Just one final step, and it’s done.
 But alas!
 Just as she is about to checkout, she leaves her shopping cart hanging.

-This occurrence called shopping cart abandonment is a common problem to eCommerce stores.
-There are a multitude of reasons as to why it happens- paranoia with regards to website security, limited payment options, exorbitant shipping fees, or simply because there’s too much going on in the checkout page.
+This occurrence called shopping cart abandonment is a common problem for eCommerce stores.
+There is a multitude of reasons as to why it happens- paranoia with regards to website security, limited payment options, exorbitant shipping fees, or simply because there’s too much going on in the checkout page.

 Ideally, what we want is to keep the checkout process simple.
-As much as possible, all the information needed to be filled up should be in one page, and confirmation of the order on the second page.
+All the information needed to be filled up should be on one page, and confirmation of the order on the second.
 Just like shopping in grocery stores- nobody wants long lines and too many questions, right?